coding-dojo-data-science/dojo-env-setup/docs/Installation Overview-v23.md

 **4) Create our custom Python environment (dojo-env)**

 - An environment is a bundle of specific versions of python packages that are mutually compatible.
-Google Colab had a default environment that you used.
-- We will install our custom Python environment, located in the [dojo-env-setup repository](https://github.com/coding-dojo-data-science/dojo-env-setup).
+- We will install our custom `dojo-env`` Python environment, located in the [dojo-env-setup repository](https://github.com/coding-dojo-data-science/dojo-env-setup).

 **5) Test & customize the environment using Jupyter Notebook**

 - Jupyter Notebook will replace Google Colab on your local computer.